edgelesssys/emojivoto/README.md

         ```bash
         helm install -f ./kubernetes/sgx_values.yaml emojivoto ./kubernetes --create-namespace -n emojivoto \
-            --set dcap.qpl=intel \
             --set dcap.pccsUrl="https://host.minikube.internal:8081/sgx/certification/v3/" \
             --set dcap.useSecureCert="FALSE"
         ```

-        The values for `dcap.qpl` and `dcap.useSecureCert` should be the same as the values for the flags `--dcap-pccs-url` and `--dcap-secure-cert` used when installing MarbleRun.
+        The values for `dcap.pccsUrl` and `dcap.useSecureCert` should be the same as the values for the flags `--dcap-pccs-url` and `--dcap-secure-cert` used when installing MarbleRun.

     * Otherwise